Context

 All African Independent Film Festival

 For Africa, the initial idea was to use the silhouette of a famous African tree within the shape of the continent.
 But visually, it was too detailed and looked more like a full illustration than a logo.
 I simplified it by using the same concept, but stylizing it with acrylic-like texture and playing with deep purples and greens.
-It gave the design a bold, natural feeling while keeping it balanced and usable as a logo.

 More From Ilgim